 Before any actual machining can begin, it’s vital to properly set up the machine and prepare the workpiece.
 This involves mounting the tool in the tool holder, securing the workpiece in the chuck or fixture, and setting the initial tool position.
 It’s crucial to ensure that everything is correctly aligned and secure to prevent any inaccuracies or mishaps during the operation.

 After the setup, it’s time for the actual machining operation.
-The CNC machine, following the programmed instructions, will move the grooving tool along the necessary path to creating the desired groove.
+The CNC machine, following the programmed instructions, will move the grooving tool along the necessary path to create the desired groove.
 The cutting parameters, such as the speed, feed, and depth of cut, must be carefully monitored and adjusted as necessary to ensure optimal performance.

 During the machining process, a few key aspects are of utmost importance: